tobycrisford/five_letter_unique_letter_words/README.md

 - The words are stored in a tree structure, in which each node has 26 branches, one for each letter.
 For example, 'paint' would be located at .->'p'->'a'->'i'->'n'->'t'.
 This means when we are searching through the possible arrangements, if we have already used the letter 'a', we simply never look down any of the 'a' branches of the tree any more when trying subsequent words.
 This is where the biggest speedup comes in.

 - For a final small speedup, during tree creation, we get each node to remember any letters which all the words that have been sent through it have in common.
 Then, during the search phase, if we've already used one of these letters, we can also skip that node, even if the letter it corresponds to hasn't yet been used.

+## C version

+I also implemented an essentially identical algorithm in C, out of curiosity (and as an excuse to learn some C!). **That completes in just over 5 minutes.**